zingale/electron_positron_cxx/README.md

                       ∂²s/∂ρ²  =   2.6084889e+18  ∂²s/∂T²  =    0.0048326469  ∂²s/∂ρ∂T  =       -91802389
 ```

+## Generating an EOS table

+The code in `generate_table/` will compute a
+Helmholtz-free-energy-based table in the format used by the popular
+Timmes & Swesty (2000) helmeos.
+It uses OpenMP to parallelize over
+the points in the table.

 ## Tests

 There are a large number of tests that exercise different parts of the